Diseases

 • Time to develop new or improved diagnostics

 In general the development of tests is much faster and less expensive than developing vaccines.
-From development through validation to commercial availability will be time consuming and can take years.
+However, from development through validation to commercial availability is time consuming and can take years.

 • Cost of developing new or improved diagnostics and their validation

 The development and validation of new tests is time consuming and labour intensive which is costly.
-Costs cannot be specified as they will depend on the nature of the test and the cost of producing reagents and supplying reading or processing machines if necessary Once validated there will need to be a commercial company willing to market the test.
+Costs cannot be specified as they will depend on the nature of the test and the cost of producing reagents and supplying reading or processing machines if necessary Once validated a commercial company willing to market the test will be needed.

 • Research requirements for new or improved diagnostics